OPT4SMART/multirobot-tutorial/_pages/tutorials.md

 <img style="float: left; width:40%;" src="/images/disropt.jpg">

-In this tutorial, we will see how to implement and run distributed algorithms for the Charging of Plug-in Electric Vehicles scenario using the DISROPT toolbox.
+In this tutorial, we will see how to implement and run distributed algorithms for the Planning of Battery Charging for Electric Robots scenario using the DISROPT toolbox.
 We will delve into the main classes of DISROPT and see how to modify them to implement a distributed optimization algorithm.
 [Click here to proceed](disropt).

 <br>
 <br>